 You enter the depth and distance at each station.
 The AquaCalc measures velocity and elapsed time.
 Then, the AquaCalc calculates the total stream discharge and mean velocity.
 After stream measurement is complete, you can transfer the data to a laptop or personal computer.
-It's the fastest, easiest, and most accurate and complete stream measurement instrument available today.
+It's the fastest, easiest, and most accurate stream measurement instrument for use with current meters available today.